FEUP-ESOF-2020-21/open-cx-t5g4-techgals/docs/Development-Report.md

   b.
 The attendee doesn't have any matches [no one shares his interests or he has no interests saved].
   c.
 A message suggests he add more interests.

++ **Create Chatroom**

+**Actor**: Attendee Chatroom Moderator
+**Description**: The attendee has the option to create a new discussion topic.
+**Preconditions and Postconditions**: In order to create a new chatroom, the attendee must click the 'create new topic' button and type its name.
+In the end, the user can text the other chatroom participants, leave the chatroom, save information about other users, mute/ban other participants, delete the chatroom.

+**Normal Flow**:
+  a.
+The attendee clicks the button 'create new topic'.
+  b.
+The attendee types the chatroom's name.
+  c.
+The attendee is able to text, leave the chatroom, save someone's contact, ban/mute other participants, delete the chatroom.

 ### User stories